ziomecka/portfolio-js-publisher/README.md

 * Behind the scenes, the *emitterInstance* is bound to *addListener* and *removeListener* methods as *this* ([see Function.prototype.bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind))

 #### addListenerMethodName, removeListenerMethodName
-* Names of methods exposed by *emitterInstance* which add and remove event listeners, respectively
+* Names of methods (strings), which are exposed by *emitterInstance* and, which add and remove event listeners, respectively

 ### Methods